aevilla160/hpc_docs/docs/p_get_started.md

 2. For new account group project applications, PIs please also make sure to complete the export control [form](https://ucmerced.app.box.com/file/827800760668?s=e6pmv4cv59tz76aat5re1kzvg23c0s09), if the PI has not done one before.
 3. Once the form is completed, please attach the form to the request ticket from step 1.

+What is included?

+OIT will verify the eligibility and create the appropriate account for either a PI Group or a user.
+* Users can install any licensed software packages in their __home__ directories, and where appropriate for other systems.
+If you need assistance, submit a [Research Software Installation Request](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=b83ee9ff1b67a0543a003112cd4bcbde&form_id=0cb3dca04f7d4300b52ba1618110c7ff)(Servers and Clusters), including on which system to install the software.
+* The Pinnacles cluster uses a queuing system for job submission.
+  Priorities of jobs are assigned on a dynamic basis.
+Not all jobs submitted will begin immediately.

 ?> Questions?

-If you still have questions, we have put together a Pinnacles [FAQ page](pinnacles_FAQ.md) that has the most common questions received and will be keeping it up to date
+If you still have questions, we have put together a Pinnacles [FAQ page](pinnacles_FAQ.md) that has the most common questions received and will be keeping it up to date.

 ## How to cite